Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-qFYvqvrAFf8.md

 ### Transcript

-> simon have you tried key pizza keep it no but i should right yeah sounds really good pizza out of it thanks
+> simon have you tried key pizza keep it no but I should right yeah sounds really good pizza out of it thanks